 Rooms on the 10th and 11th Floors.

-There are several paranormal goings-on at the hotel, but it’s Effie’s ghost that is believed to be behind the majority of it.
-Guests have reported hearing a woman’s voice when alone in their rooms, they’ve also heard a woman’s disembodied screams and the crying of a baby from empty rooms.
+There are several paranormal goings-on at the hotel, but Effie’s ghost is believed to be behind most of it.
+Guests have reported hearing a woman’s voice when alone in their rooms.
+They’ve also heard a woman’s disembodied screams and the crying of a baby from empty rooms.

 All rooms have activity, though the Clark Gable Suite has numerous reports of a female entity manifesting.

-Established in 1883, the Historic Wolf Creek Inn in Wolf Creek Oregon is the oldest continuously operating inn in the Pacific Northwest.
-Aside from being a beautiful old inn in an idyllic setting, the Wolf Creek Inn is also home to a number of very interesting hauntings.
+Established in 1883, the Historic Wolf Creek Inn in Wolf Creek, Oregon, is the oldest continuously operating inn in the Pacific Northwest.
+Aside from being a beautiful old inn in an idyllic setting, the Wolf Creek Inn is also home to several interesting hauntings.

-Perhaps the most famous of the supposed several entities at the Wolf Creek Inn is that of American novelist Jack London.
-London was said to have loved the inn and would regularly make the trip, finishing the novel, Valley of the Moon, there one summer.
-His ghost is known to haunt the room in which he used to stay, with guests often reporting his apparition and hearing his voice.
+Perhaps the most famous of the supposed several entities at the Wolf Creek Inn is American novelist Jack London.
+London was said to have loved the inn and regularly made the trip, finishing the novel Valley of the Moon there one summer.
+His ghost is known to haunt the room he used to stay in, with guests often reporting his apparition and hearing his voice.

-Most of the spirits that haunt the inn are well-intentioned, though there is a much darker entity that hangs around the property and haunts the grounds surrounding the inn.
+Most of the spirits that haunt the inn are well-intentioned, though there is a much darker entity that hangs around the property and haunts the inn’s grounds.
 Referred to as a “vampire-like creature,” it has been seen numerous times terrifying guests and staff alike for years.

-Proud of its reputation as being one of the most haunted hotels in the country, the Hotel Bethlehem doesn’t lack a good ghost story or two.
-The most haunted area of the hotel is believed to be room 932, where a number of strange occurrences have been reported.
-One particular experience would terrify anybody, whereupon returning to their rooms guests would come face to face with the apparition of a man, demanding why they’re in his room only to turn on the lights and seeing him vanish.READ MORE
+Proud of its reputation as one of the most haunted hotels in the country, the Hotel Bethlehem doesn’t lack a good ghost story or two.
+The hotel’s most haunted area is believed to be room 932, where several strange occurrences have been reported.
+One particular experience would terrify anybody, whereupon returning to their rooms, guests would come face to face with the apparition of a man, demanding why they’re in his room only to turn on the lights and see him vanish.READ MORE

-During the stock market crash of 1929, Weisskopf was staying in one of the rooms on the 14th floor when he heard the news.
+During the stock market crash of 1929, Weisskopf stayed in one of the rooms on the 14th floor when he heard the news.
 He supposedly jumped to his death shortly after.

 Room 3 / 8 / 10

-Located in the Battery district of the oldest city in South Carolina, the Battery Carriage House in Charleston is a step back in time to a bygone era.
-Set amongst cobblestone streets and pastel antebellum houses, the Battery Carriage House Inn is idealic yes, but it’s also one of the most haunted hotels in America.
+Located in the Battery district of the oldest city in South Carolina, Charleston’s Battery Carriage House is a step back in time to a bygone era.
+Set amongst cobblestone streets and pastel antebellum houses, the Battery Carriage House Inn is idyllic, yes, but it’s also one of the most haunted hotels in America.

 The most active room in the inn is room 8, with numerous reports emanating from there, including the manifestation of a gray mass, the apparition of a headless torso, and the general feeling of someone in the room with you.
 Room 10 is another hotspot with the wispy gray figure of a man making himself known to guests walking through the door into the room.READ MORE